AnshulaChowdhury/EthicalAI/README.md

 p-value:

-Measures probability your results happened by chance
+Measures probability the results happened by chance
 < 0.001 = Less than 0.1% chance this is random (very confident!)
 0.002 = 0.2% chance this is random (still very confident) Rule of thumb: p < 0.05 is considered "statistically significant"